sastec17/signsavvy/README.md

 Real-Time Translation of ASL

 ### Startup Guide
-This is based off of [React Native's Expo Go Quickstart Tutorial](https://reactnative.dev/docs/environment-setup) [Somewhat outdated video reference](https://www.youtube.com/watch?v=YysKbNk1tj0&t=370s) that I used - Note that your setup will be slightly different because you'll be pulling from git
+This is based off of [React Native's Expo Go Quickstart Tutorial](https://reactnative.dev/docs/environment-setup).

+Here is a [somewhat outdated video reference](https://www.youtube.com/watch?v=YysKbNk1tj0&t=370s) that I used - Note that your setup will be slightly different because you'll be pulling from git

 ### Initial Bootstrapping
 * Open Mac Terminal